-- I. For the purposes of this section, a county recorder or other officer in charge of elections shall designate a polling place as an emergency polling place and thus prohibit persons from electioneering and engaging in other political activity outside of the seventy-five foot limit prescribed by section 16-515 but inside the property of the facility that is hosting the polling place if any of the following occurs: - 1.
+- J. For the purposes of this section, a county recorder or other officer in charge of elections shall designate a polling place as an emergency polling place and thus prohibit persons from electioneering and engaging in other political activity outside of the seventy-five foot limit prescribed by section 16-515 but inside the property of the facility that is hosting the polling place if any of the following occurs: - 1.
 An act of God renders a previously set polling place as unusable. - 2.
-A county recorder or other officer in charge of elections has exhausted all options and there are no suitable facilities in a precinct that are willing to be a polling place unless a facility can be given an emergency designation. - J. The secretary of state shall provide through the instructions and procedures manual adopted pursuant to section 16-452 the maximum allowable wait time for any election that is subject to section 16-204 and provide for a method to reduce voter wait time at the polls in the primary and general elections.
-The method shall consider at least all of the following for primary and general elections in each precinct: - 1.
-The number of ballots voted in the prior primary and general elections. - 2.
+A county recorder or other officer in charge of elections has exhausted all options and there are no suitable facilities in a precinct that are willing to be a polling place unless a facility can be given an emergency designation. - K. The secretary of state shall provide through the instructions and procedures manual adopted pursuant to section 16-452 the maximum allowable wait time for any election that is subject to section 16-204 and provide for a method to reduce voter wait time at the polls in the primary and general elections.
+The method shall consider at least all of the following for primary and general elections in each precinct:

+- 1. The number of ballots voted in the prior primary and general elections. - 2.
 The number of registered voters who voted early in the prior primary and general elections. - 3.
 The number of registered voters and the number of registered voters who cast an early ballot for the current primary or general election. - 4.
-The number of election board members and clerks and the number of rosters that will reduce voter wait time at the polls.
+The number of registered voters whose early ballots were tabulated on-site as prescribed in section 16-579.02 in the prior primary and general elections. - 5.
+The number of election board members and clerks and the number of rosters that will reduce voter wait time at the polls." - 17 Page 8, strike lines 9 through 45 - 18 Strike pages 9 through 11